Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

 Selection Selection refers to an area of an image that is isolated so it can be edited while the rest of the image is protected.

 Shadow Detail Shadow detail refers to the amount of detail held in the dark areas of an image.
-If the shadow is lightened too much in an attempt to expose more detail, the risk is there to reduce the overall contrast of the image.
+If the shadow is lightened too much in an attempt to expose more detail, you run the risk of reducing the overall contrast of the image.

 Small Caps Capital letters that are about the same height as the tvpeface’s x-height.
 Some software programs automatically create their own small caps, but true small caps are often only found in expert typefaces.